Signed in as:

 What is a garnishment?

-An involuntary wage garnishment is a legal means of attaching to the wages of a debtor to satisfy an unpaid debt.
+An involuntary wage garnishment in Indiana is a legal means of attaching to the wages of a debtor to satisfy an unpaid debt.
 While some garnishments can be obtained administratively by law without a court order (i.e. garnishment for a student loan), most garnishments require a court order.

-In Indiana, once a debt is reduced to judgment, the prevailing party, the "jugment-creditor," can seek a variety of means in proceedings supplemental to satisfy the judgment debt.
+In Indiana, once a debt is reduced to judgment, the prevailing party, the "judgment-creditor," can seek a variety of means in proceedings supplemental to satisfy the judgment debt.
 The judgment-creditor can freeze your bank account, put a lien against your real estate, seize non-exempt assets and/or seek a wage garnishment.
 Under current Indiana and Federal laws, a wage garnishment can result in an attachment of up to 25% of net, or "take home," pay (more for child support obligations and federal tax liabilities).

 Adding insult to injury, a garnishment not only makes a significant dent in your ability to support yourself and your family, but it also gets your employer involved in your financial affairs.
 A wage garnishment is initiated in Indiana by naming your employer as a party to the lawsuit - a "garnishee-defendant."
-The employer is served with "interrogatories" that ask about you, your pay, your wihtholdings, and that information is provided to the judgment creditor.
+The employer is served with "interrogatories" that ask about you, your pay, your withholdings, and that information is provided to the judgment creditor.
 The employer, or whoever handles payroll, is responsible for deducting the appropriate amount of wages from each and every paycheck and sending it to the judgment creditor as proscribed in the court's order.

 How does bankruptcy stop garnishments?